Welcome to my page! I am the Chair of the Department of Speech-Language Pathology and Audiology and am an Associate Professor here at Ithaca College.

 Required textbooks for the courses I am teaching in 2013 - 2014:

 SLPA 11010 - Phonetics

-Small, Larry (2011).
-Fundamentals of Phonetics: A practical guide for students (3rd ed.).
+Small, Larry (2016).
+Fundamentals of Phonetics: A practical guide for students (4th ed.).
 Boston: Allyn and Bacon.
-I highly recommend that you purchase an unused book (because it is a workbook and we write in it during our class periods) and that you purchase the CDs that accompany this phonetics textbook (because they provide additional practice in listening and transcribing).
+I highly recommend that students purchase an unused book (because it is a workbook and we write in it during our class periods) as well as the CDs that accompany this phonetics textbook (because they provide additional practice in listening and transcribing).

 SLPG 65200 - Child Language Disorders: Ages 3 to 21

 Paul, Rhea (2012).
 Language Disorders from Infancy through Adolescence: Assessment and intervention (4th ed.)
 St. Louis, MO: Mosby.
 You must use the most recent edition of this text.
 You do not need to purchase the CD that accompanies this child language textbook.